 In particular for many people, this centres around initiation of sex– the “danger zone” and pressure point of many couples.
 Many couples can experience a gulf that opens up between them when it comes to sex and how much they each want to experience it.

 Interestingly the difficulty often doesn’t lie in the different amounts of sex you both want sex, it’s how you understand and navigate this together.
 These chats feel incredibly loaded because of strong emotions about the issue on both sides (shame, upset, guilt, worry, frustration, rejection, comparison, fear).
+Perhaps you recognise being worried about how many times you can say no before an argument starts, or your partner giving you an ultimatum about going elsewhere or breaking up about the perceived lack of sex?
+This might mean the sex you are (or were) having has become stressful and tied to guilt, pressure or even coercion.
+You might even avoid your partner all together to side step the issue if they do try to initiate sex.

 If you’re anything like me this will be your nemesis so I hope I can share some light on what works…..